RealGevorgian/dynamic_memory_allocation_in_the_C_programming_language/README.md

 ## Appendix

 Screenshots from the **output screenshots/** directory are included to demonstrate successful program execution.
-Additionally, a detailed PDF report with explanations, observations, and captured outputs accompanies this repository for submission.